lmparppei/Beat/Developer Documentation/About Beat.md

 `Document` is a massive class, and I'm sorry for that.
 It is that because of legacy reasons (meaning me being bad at Objective C) and I'm not proud of it.
 I've started moving a lot of stuff to an OS-agnostic class called `BeatDocumentBaseController`, which is the superclass of both macOS and iOS implementations of the actual document view.

 At some point I should migrate the document class to the more modern approach, where the document is NOT the actual view controller.
 This current setup is a legacy macOS thing.
-It's not that hard, but requires some hard manual labor.
+It's not that difficult, but requires some hard manual labor.
 AI wasn't able to do it for me.

 Start from `windowControllerDidLoadNib` and work from there.
-Document loading is throttled using chained GC dispatches, and might be a bit confusing at first.
+Document formatting is throttled using chained GC dispatches, and might be a bit confusing at first.

 From there, editing a document is this constant three-way ping-pong of `BeatTextView`, `Document` and `ContinuousFountainParser`.
 It's often unclear what happens in `BeatTextView`, and what happens in `Document`.

 Rendering and text view specific things (such as displaying autocorrect dropdowns) are handled by the text view, while `Document` listens to changes in the text, sends them to parser and after parsing, asks another class to format the text.
 The document also contains a lot of `IBAction`s, though most of them are just stubs forwarding them somewhere else.

 `shouldChangeTextInRange` parses the possible change **before** it is actually displayed, which means the parser knows the change ahead of time.
 Formatting is applied (based on parser data) when the text view calls `textDidChange`.

+#BeatEditorDelegate

+When I first started the project, I didn't understand weak references and/or somehow couldn't pass the Document window everyhwere (missing imports, maybe), so I created the `BeatEditorDelegate` protocol.
+It defines almost *all* of the core functionality of the document view controller, and inadvertently that became quite handy when I ported Beat to iOS.
+The protocol now defines how the main editor object should behave, and all of its methods.

+The downside of that is that the protocol is absolutely **massive**.
+It requires a ton of methods, and most of them are implemented under categories and extensions, which unfortunately that means that Xcode screams at your face that the main classes don't conform to the protocol.

+This should be fixed at some point, but editor delegate references are absolutely EVERYWHERE.
+You might have some luck using agentic AI or something.
+I'm quite opposed to that myself.

 ## Parser

-`ContinuousFountainParser` is based on the work of Hendrik Noeller, though I've rewritten ost of it since.
-I figured out how to optimize quite a few things, and also streamlined some of the stuff.
-And made some of it more complicated.
+`ContinuousFountainParser` is based on the work of Hendrik Noeller, though I've rewritten most of it since.
+I figured out how to optimize quite a few things, and also streamlined some of the stuf -- and made some of it more complicated.
+Fountain is not trivial to parse, so I've created so-called Parsing Rules to help with the process.

-Parser **does not** use regexes, but parses changes on char level (using `unichar` arrays) and it might look a bit weird at times, but is super fast.
+Parser **does not** use regexes, and instead parses changes on char level (using `unichar` arrays) and while it might look a bit weird at times, it is super fast.
 I've tried commenting the more confusing parts, but probably haven't covered the particular thing that confuses you.

 The parser is used both while editing (live/continuous parsing) and when exporting and loading documents (static parsing).
 It's important to ensure that everything gets parsed correctly in both situations, because, in theory, Fountain files should be parsed from bottom to top, and here we're always parsing downwards.
 We also need to perform lookbacks and correct our parses based on other surrounding lines -- and in many cases, reparse all of those affected lines.